 Studying law in the United States requires an advanced degree.
-Learn more about the different types of laws degrees you can earn when you're interested in practicing law or learning more about it.
+Explore the different types of law degrees you can earn when you're interested in practicing law or learning more about it.

 Practicing law in the United States typically requires a Juris Doctor (JD degree) from a school accredited by the American Bar Association (ABA).
-However, that's not the only advanced degree you can earn when you're interested in studying law.
+However, that's only one advanced degree you can earn when you're interested in studying law.

-In this article, we'll review the types of law degrees you can earn, discuss the benefits of pursuing a law degree, and discuss the variety of jobs you can pursue after graduation.
+Learn about the types of law degrees you can earn, the benefits of pursuing a law degree, and the variety of jobs you can pursue after graduation.

 In the US, law degrees are considered graduate degrees, meaning you must first earn your bachelor's degree before applying to law school or a master's program to specialize in law studies.